rainbowdashlabs/sql-java/README.md

 ## Driver Implementation

-Of course spigot has some kind of mysql database driver included.
-However this driver was never really intended to be used by the public and is also pretty old (As of 14.4.2021 the version is 5.1.49.
+Of course spigot has some kind of mysql database driver included, however this driver was never really intended to be used by the public and is also pretty old (As of 14.4.2021 the version is 5.1.49.
 Latest is 8.0.23).
 So you will be good with getting your own version of it.\
-Also your plugin will break whenever the driver path changes or the driver is relocated.
-In fact the spigot way doesnt work anymore with paper and I want to provide a general best practise on this page.\
+Also your plugin will break whenever the driver path changes, or the driver is relocated.
+In fact the spigot way doesn't work with paper anymore, and I want to provide a general best practise on this page.\
 You can find the latest mysql driver [here](https://mvnrepository.com/artifact/mysql/mysql-connector-java/latest).\
-Throw this in your gradle, maven or whatever and dont forget to shade and relocate this.
+Throw this in your gradle, maven or whatever and don't forget to shade and relocate this.

-We are using a standard mysql connector.
-However if you use MariaDB you can also use the MariaDB driver directly.
+We are using a standard mysql connector, however if you use MariaDB you can also use the MariaDB driver directly.
 You will find the latest version [here](https://mvnrepository.com/artifact/org.mariadb.jdbc/mariadb-java-client/latest).
 Note: The ConnectionPool implementation is a bit different there.
 The class is called `MariaDbPoolDataSource`.